What happens next after Queen’s death? A day-by-day schedule

 Union flags go back up to full-mast at 1pm and remain there for 24 hours to coincide with the proclamations before returning to half-mast.

-Charles will also hold an audience with the Prime Minister and the Cabinet.
+Charles will also hold audiences with Prime Minister Liz Truss and the Cabinet.

 D+2 – Sunday September 11